modiholodri/bkk-bg-rating-list/ReportMatchOnTheWeb.md

 - The state of sections, i.e. if they are expanded or collapsed.
 - The selected ranking list.
 - The selected interval.

+### Tournament Management

+The tournament director is responsible for the preparation, execution, and closure of the tournament.

+##### Preparation
+- Collect the entree fee.
+- Prepare the scoreboard.
+- Set the match length.
+- Prepare the pairing tables, if needed.

+> Pairing tables are available [here](https://www.3-torens.nl/downloads/Berger%20Tabellen.pdf).

+##### Execution
+- Run the tournament in an orderly fashion.
+- Inform players who is their next opponent.
+- Make a ruling in case of dispute, if needed ask advice from more experienced players.
+- Make sure all results are reported on the scoreboard.
+- Inform Modi or Walter in case of wrong reports, like wrong opponent or match length.

+##### Closure
+- Take a picture of the scoreboard (very important).
+- Post the picture in our group.
+- Pay out the winners.
+- Check if all results have been reported.
+- Report matches where the opponent forfeited.
+- Report missing matches by checking the reports against the scoreboard picture.

+> Use Matches Played and Daily in the Ranking Lists section to help find out which results are missing.
+Keep also in mind that some players have played extra non-tournament matches before during or after the tournament.